HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 {{< admonition type=info title="Beyond A Level Syllabus" open=false >}}

 The strict proof of this result contains topics beyond the A Level syllabus.
 You can just skip it if it does not make any sense to you.
-Or you can think that when the value of a function is always bigger than $0$, then the area between the function and the x-axis is always positive as well.
+Or you can think that when the value of a function is always bigger than $0$, then the area between the function and the x-axis will always be positive.

 To prove it strictly, a good approach is to go back to the definition of the definite integral.